Yedomon/orphan_crop/README.md

 - African eggplant (Solanum aethiopicum)

 Apart from these, four more genomes, of finger millet (Elusine coracana), shea (Vitellaria paradoxa), yam (Dioscorea alata), and **cleome (Gyndandropsis gynandra)**, are being assembled and will soon be published.

+So just wait and see.
+Keep calm finish your PhD and you'll see